golota60/ultimate-webpack-config/README.md

 What you get by using this setup:
 - ✅ .scss/.css Hot reloading and source maps
 - ✅ .js/.ts/.jsx/.tsx Hot reloading and source maps
+- ✅ .svg resolutions - can be rendered as react components
 - ✅ Zero runtime CSS thanks to Linaria
 - ✅ Fast compile times thanks to yarn
 - ✅ Less webpack headaches